jhyland01/p_astro_project/README.md

 Exploring the effect of using the probability of astrophysical origin as a thresholding statistic on the expected rate of detections and their purity.

+## Installation instructions

+Clone the project and navigate to the root of the project directory.
+Run "pip3 install ." .

 ## Main Features

 The scripts in this package are built to select a set of hyperposterior samples from the GWTC-3 data release and Gibbs sample posterior samples from this set of hyperposteriors.